Baebu/mcp-context-server/README.md

 ## Security (Because I'm Paranoid)

-- **Command whitelisting:** Only approved commands can run
+This server operates on a "trust but verify" model, configured entirely by you.
+There are no runtime pop-ups or consent dialogs; security is handled by your `config/server.yaml` file.

-- **Path sandboxing:** File operations restricted to safe zones
+- **Command Whitelisting:** Only commands explicitly listed in your configuration's `allowedCommands` can be executed.
+Everything else is blocked by default.
-- **Input validation:** Everything gets cleaned and checked
+- **Path Sandboxing (Safe Zones):** File operations are restricted to directories you define in `safezones`.
+By default, this is "recursive," meaning subdirectories are also accessible.
-- **Audit logging:** Track what happens and when
+- **Restricted Zones:** The server maintains a list of sensitive system paths (`/etc`, `C:\Windows`, etc.) and project paths (`.git`, `.ssh`) that are always blocked, even if they fall within a safe zone.
-- **User consent:** Potentially risky operations require confirmation
+- **Input Validation:** All file paths and command arguments are sanitized to prevent common injection and path traversal attacks.

 The default config is locked down tight.
-You explicitly allow what you want.
+You explicitly allow what you want, giving you full control over the server's capabilities.

 ## Want to Help? 🤝